 Processes are made faster and easier with the help of AI.
-AI-powered systems are building lead lists, help identify behavior patterns and events with trigger-based email-marketing, tailor messages to improve conversions and help you with automated campaigns to nurture your leads.
+AI-powered systems are building lead lists, help identify behavior patterns and events with highly automated trigger-based email-marketing, tailor messages to improve conversions and help you with completely autonomous and automated campaigns to nurture your leads.
 Additionally, automation can be used to retrieve business contact details from CRM systems and databases at scale.

 Optimizing send time and frequency